 How does it make you feel knowing that most people who navigate the chaos only know what they are doing some of the time?

-Do you find yourself not pursuing employment opportunities because you feel as though you are not qualified and assume only people who know what they are doing would apply?
+How often do you find yourself not pursuing employment opportunities because you feel as though you are not qualified and assume only people who know what they are doing would apply?

 How often can you relax into ignorance?